sophearak/magic-window/Readme.md

 * Instant file search.
 * Easy to install and use.
 * Mount inside an existing express.js app so it can show its own source on a specified route (url).

+**Planned:**

+* Other actions on some file types (show pdf, play mp3, download zip etc.)
+* Automatic reloading of files on change.
+* Diff view of last change pushed to the client via `socket.io`.
+* Ability to share just one file or some files from the folder.
+* Editing functionality with a view of passing test / live css preview.
+* Breadcrumbs on file view (frontend has to be moved to `React` first so it's easy to work with)

 ## Installation